Tauranga

-The city lies in the north-western corner of the Bay of Plenty, on the south-eastern edge of Tauranga Harbour.
-The city extends over an area of 141.91 km2, and encompasses the communities of Bethlehem, on the south-western outskirts of the city; Greerton, on the southern outskirts of the city; Matua, west of the central city overlooking Tauranga Harbour; Maungatapu; Mount Maunganui, located north of the central city across the harbour facing the Bay of Plenty; Otūmoetai; Papamoa, Tauranga's largest suburb, located on the Bay of Plenty; Tauranga City; Tauranga South; and Welcome Bay.
+The city lies in the northwestern corner of the Bay of Plenty, on the southeastern edge of Tauranga Harbour.
+The city extends over an area of 141.91 km2, and encompasses the communities of Bethlehem, on the southwestern outskirts of the city; Greerton, on the southern outskirts of the city; Matua, west of the central city overlooking Tauranga Harbour; Maungatapu; Mount Maunganui, located north of the central city across the harbour facing the Bay of Plenty; Otūmoetai; Papamoa, Tauranga's largest suburb, located in the Bay of Plenty; Tauranga City; Tauranga South; and Welcome Bay.

 Tauranga is one of New Zealand's main centres for business, international trade, culture, fashion and horticultural science.
 The Port of Tauranga is New Zealand's largest port in terms of gross export tonnage and efficiency.
 Tauranga is one of New Zealand's fastest-growing cities, with an 11% increase in population between the 2006 census and the 2013 census, and 19% between the 2013 and 2018 census.
 Due to its rapid population growth, Tauranga has become New Zealand's fifth-largest city, overtaking Dunedin and the Napier-Hastings urban areas.